Shmuel Kamenetsky

-Shmuel Kamenetsky (born November 12, 1924) is an American Haredi rabbi.
+Shmuel Kamenetsky (born 1924) is an American Haredi rabbi.
 He is the co-founder and rosh yeshiva of the Talmudical Yeshiva of Philadelphia.
 He is also a member of the Moetzes Gedolei HaTorah.

 Early life

-Kamenetsky was born in Tytuvėnai, Lithuania to Yaakov Kamenetsky, then that town's rabbi.
+Kamenetsky was born in Tytuvėnai, Lithuania to Yaakov Kamenetsky, the town's rabbi.
 After the family's emigration to Canada in 1938, he attended Eitz Chaim Day Schools in Toronto, then studied at Ner Israel Rabbinical College under his father's cousin, Yaakov Yitzchok Ruderman.
 He went on to study at Lakewood Yeshiva, becoming a primary student of Aharon Kotler, from whom he received rabbinic ordination.